-- Paladin's Annual General Meeting usually held in November. - Regular releases of financial information, including half-year and full-year financial results and quarterly activity reports. - Maintenance of Paladin's website which contains up-to-date information on its investor relations activities including investor presentations and media engagement www.paladinenergy.com.au/investors. - Investor briefings with members of the domestic and international investment community. - Responding to shareholder queries.
+- Paladin's Annual General Meeting usually held in November. - Regular releases of financial information, including half-year and full-year financial results and quarterly activity reports. - Presentations at investment and industry conferences. - Maintenance of Paladin's website which contains up-to-date information on its investor relations activities including investor presentations and media engagement www.paladinenergy.com.au/investors. - Briefings with members of the domestic and international investment community. - Site tours for shareholders and stakeholders. - Responding to shareholder queries.